 Military personnel are generally not required to apply to the Kansas Board of Tax Appeals for a military exemption.
-Exceptions are: 1.)
-Kansas residents must apply to the Board for military exemption on any Kansas RV titled vehicle; 2.)
-Ownership of a motor vehicle leased to any military personnel, regardless of duty station or residency, should be addressed by the Board of Tax Appeals for determination of its exempt status; 3.)
-Whenever the county is in doubt regarding any exemption, the applicant must apply to the Board of Tax Appeals for the exemption.
+Exceptions are: 1) Ownership of a motor vehicle leased to any military personnel, regardless of duty station or residency, should be addressed by the Board of Tax Appeals for determination of its exempt status; 2) Whenever the county is in doubt regarding any exemption, the applicant must apply to the Board of Tax Appeals for the exemption.
 Documentation that demonstrates the property clearly qualifies for the exemption should be included with the application.

 [PVD Directive 92-025]